 Do you want an awesome, amazing, mind-blowing marriage?

-“Based on my experience as a counselor, I think a lot of people feel like they are sentenced to a life of boredom when they marry,” says Darlene Karst, counselor, marriage educator and wife.
-“The reality is that could not be further from the truth … if you are willing to put effort into making your marriage fun, romantic, passionate and intimate.”
+“Based on my experience as a counselor, I think a lot of people feel like they are sentenced to a life of boredom when they marry,” says Darlene Karst, counselor, marriage educator, and wife.
+“The reality is that could not be further from the truth … if you are willing to put effort into making your marriage fun, romantic, passionate, and intimate.”

-Most people would probably agree that it would be unusual for someone to be an exceptional mechanic, golfer, artist, or chef without training and a lot of practice.
+It would be unusual for someone to be an exceptional mechanic, golfer, artist, or chef without training and a lot of practice.
 Yet people often expect to be excellent lovers and great at marriage overnight.

 “The truth is, if you want to have an awesome, amazing, mind-blowing marriage, you have to set your mind to it and work to make it happen,” Karst says.
 “We might be in the middle of hard economic times, but that doesn’t mean it has to be tough on your marriage.
 You don’t need a lot of money to make your relationship more romantic and intimate.”